Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 Gertrude Saddle sunset photography

 When golden hour approached we knew we would be in for a treat!
 We were so incredibly happy to see the golden light coming through the valley creating magical light beams.
-In was worth the wait, and of course not the worst place to wait and take in the views for a few hours!
-Below some of the photos we shot at Gertrude Saddle with sunset.
+It was worth the wait, and of course not the worst place to wait and take in the views for a few hours!
+Below you can see some of the photos we shot at Gertrude Saddle with sunset.

 How to get around in New Zealand